iterative/gto/README.md

 - Registry: Track new artifacts and their versions for releases and significant changes.
-- Lifecycle Management: Create actionable labels for versions marking status of artifact or it's readiness to be consumed by a specific environment.
+- Lifecycle Management: Create actionable stages for versions marking status of artifact or it's readiness to be consumed by a specific environment.
 - GitOps: Signal CI/CD automation or other downstream systems to act upon these new versions and lifecycle updates.